psmedley/node-os2/doc/api/addons.md

-# C++ Addons
+# C++ addons

 <!--introduced_in=v0.10.0-->

 <!-- type=misc -->

-Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js using the [`require()`][require] function, and used just as if they were an ordinary Node.js module.
-They are used primarily to provide an interface between JavaScript running in Node.js and C/C++ libraries.
+_Addons_ are dynamically-linked shared objects written in C++.
+The [`require()`][require] function can load addons as ordinary Node.js modules.
+Addons provide an interface between JavaScript and C/C++ libraries.

+There are three options for implementing addons: Node-API, nan, or direct use of internal V8, libuv, and Node.js libraries.
+Unless there is a need for direct access to functionality which is not exposed by Node-API, use Node-API.
+Refer to [C/C++ addons with Node-API](n-api.md) for more information on Node-API.

-At the moment, the method for implementing Addons is rather complicated, involving knowledge of several components and APIs:
+When not using Node-API, implementing addons is complicated, involving knowledge of several components and APIs:

- - V8: the C++ library Node.js currently uses to provide the JavaScript implementation.
+* [V8][]: the C++ library Node.js uses to provide the JavaScript implementation.
 V8 provides the mechanisms for creating objects, calling functions, etc. V8's API is documented mostly in the `v8.h` header file (`deps/v8/include/v8.h` in the Node.js source tree), which is also available [online][v8-docs].

- - [libuv][]: The C library that implements the Node.js event loop, its worker threads and all of the asynchronous behaviors of the platform.
-It also serves as a cross-platform abstraction library, giving easy, POSIX-like access across all major operating systems to many common system tasks, such as interacting with the filesystem, sockets, timers, and system events. libuv also provides a pthreads-like threading abstraction that may be used to power more sophisticated asynchronous Addons that need to move beyond the standard event loop.
-Addon authors are encouraged to think about how to avoid blocking the event loop with I/O or other time-intensive tasks by off-loading work via libuv to non-blocking system operations, worker threads or a custom use of libuv's threads.
+* [libuv][]: The C library that implements the Node.js event loop, its worker threads and all of the asynchronous behaviors of the platform.
+It also serves as a cross-platform abstraction library, giving easy, POSIX-like access across all major operating systems to many common system tasks, such as interacting with the filesystem, sockets, timers, and system events. libuv also provides a threading abstraction similar to POSIX threads for more sophisticated asynchronous addons that need to move beyond the standard event loop.
+Addon authors should avoid blocking the event loop with I/O or other time-intensive tasks by offloading work via libuv to non-blocking system operations, worker threads, or a custom use of libuv threads.

- - Internal Node.js libraries.
-Node.js itself exports a number of C++ APIs that Addons can use &mdash; the most important of which is the `node::ObjectWrap` class.
+* Internal Node.js libraries.
+Node.js itself exports C++ APIs that addons can use, the most important of which is the `node::ObjectWrap` class.

- - Node.js includes a number of other statically linked libraries including OpenSSL.
+* Node.js includes other statically linked libraries including OpenSSL.
 These other libraries are located in the `deps/` directory in the Node.js source tree.
-Only the libuv, OpenSSL, V8 and zlib symbols are purposefully re-exported by Node.js and may be used to various extents by Addons.
-   See [Linking to Node.js' own dependencies][] for additional information.
+Only the libuv, OpenSSL, V8, and zlib symbols are purposefully re-exported by Node.js and may be used to various extents by addons.
+See [Linking to libraries included with Node.js][] for additional information.

-All of the following examples are available for [download][] and may be used as the starting-point for an Addon.
+All of the following examples are available for [download][] and may be used as the starting-point for an addon.

 ## Hello world

-This "Hello world" example is a simple Addon, written in C++, that is the equivalent of the following JavaScript code:
+This "Hello world" example is a simple addon, written in C++, that is the equivalent of the following JavaScript code:

 ```js